Upsilon production in p(d)A collisions at RHIC and the LHC: Introduction

 \section{Introduction}

-Conventional nuclear modifications of gluon distribution in heavy ions -- known as shadowing and anti-shadowing -- as well as the possible break up of the $b \bar b$ pair along its way off the nucleus are shown to have a limited impact on the \upsi\ production in \dAu\ collisions at RHIC at $\sqrt{s_{{NN}}}=200 \,\mathrm{GeV}$.
-Without additional effects, one fails to reproduce the nuclear modification of the yield measured by the STAR and PHENIX experiments~\cite{Reed:2010zzb,Lee:2010zzr}.
+Quarkonium bound states, especially the \upsi 's, offer a solid ground to probe the short distances behaviour of Quantum Chromodynamics (QCD), due to the relatively high scale provided by the large mass of the heavy quarks.
+In addition to the production mechanisms in the vacuum~\cite{Lansberg:2006dh,Brambilla:2010cs}, the properties of production and absorption of quarkonium in a nuclear medium~\cite{Brambilla:2010cs,Rapp:2008tf} provide quantitative inputs for the study of Cold Nuclear Matter (CNM) effects in proton-nucleus collisions and for the understanding of QCD at high density and temperature in nucleus-nucleus collisions.

-This discrepancy motivated us to study the impact of two {additional} nuclear effects.
-The first is a suppression of gluon distribution in nuclei for intermediate Bjorken-$x$, $0.35 \leq x_B \leq 0.7$, analogous to the quark EMC effect~\cite{Aubert:1983rq}, unobserved until now.
-The second is a {\it fractional} energy loss~\cite{Arleo:2010rb} proportional to the projectile {parton} energy {and} caused by medium-induced radiations associated to the quarkonium hadroproduction. {This radiative energy loss arises when radiation off the incoming parton and outgoing coloured object is nearly coherent, which happens when the flow of color charge undergoes a small angle scattering in the nucleus rest frame.} Such {\it fractional} energy loss is thus still relevant at RHIC energies, contrary to the usual radiative energy loss~\cite{Baier:1996sk} {where a hard parton is suddenly produced (or undergoes large angle scattering) in a static medium.
+We show that the conventional nuclear modifications of the gluon distribution in heavy ions -- known as shadowing and anti-shadowing -- as well as the possible break up of the $b \bar b$ pair along its way off the nucleus are shown to have a limited impact on the \upsi\ production in \dAu\ collisions at RHIC at $\sqrt{s_{{NN}}}=200 \,\mathrm{GeV}$.
+Without additional effects, the nuclear modification of the yield available from the PHENIX experiment~\cite{Adare:2012bv} in the backward region is not satisfactorily reproduced.

-We have compared our results --from our Monte-Carlo framework {\sf JIN}~\cite{Ferreiro:2008qj}-- to \dAu\ \upsi\ data from RHIC experiments~\cite{Reed:2010zzb,Lee:2010zzr} and found a good agreement {\it only} when including both additional effects.
-We also found a good agreement with \dAu\ \jpsi\ data when the effect of energy loss is combined with mild gluon shadowing and a small value for the effective absorption cross section.
-In particular, the energy loss provides an alternative explanation to gluon saturation --or strong shadowing-- for the strong forward $J/\psi$ suppression in $d$Au collisions observed by PHENIX.
-Whereas, in the \upsi\ case, energy loss seems to be required since no other effect can explain the forward data, energy loss is only one of the possible effects responsible for forward \jpsi\ suppression.
-The situation is indeed less clear for \jpsi\ since shadowing and/or saturation as well as the break-up probability can also have a significant impact~\cite{Ferreiro:2008qj}.
+This motivated us to study in detail other effects: (a) the impact of Fermi motion on the gluon distribution in nuclei from unity down to rather low $x$ $\simeq 0.2$, (b) a suppression of the gluon distribution in nuclei for intermediate $x$, $0.35 \leq x \leq 0.7$, analogous to the quark EMC effect~\cite{Aubert:1983rq}, unobserved until now, (c) the possible effect of the saturation of gluon dynamics at low $x$ and finally (d) a fractional energy loss~\cite{Arleo:2010rb} proportional to the projectile {parton} energy {and} caused by medium-induced radiations associated to the quarkonium hadroproduction provided that the heavy quark pair remains in a coloured state for some time\footnote{As we argue later, such effect would be in contradiction with the satisfactory~\cite{Lansberg:2012ta} description of low $P_T$ $pp$ data by the Colour-Singlet Model~\cite{Lansberg:2006dh,Brambilla:2010cs}.}.